DanilMayorow/WebRTP/README.md

 $ docker-compose -f dev.yaml -p webrtp-dev up -d
 ```
 The tests were carried out using Erlang 21.3 placed in a Docker container (GNU/Linux Alpine), Google Chrome browser and Asterisk 11.

+## Important stuff
+* When testing receiving audio messages as a SIP client Zoiper 5 due to fine tuning of audio codecs
+* It is not recommended to use login 1000 for the client, because he is busy with the server